WHAT YEARS DID FLEER MAKE BASEBALL CARDS?

 In 1967, Fleer made another breakthrough by being the first company to offer color baseball cards in their regular sets.
 Up until then, colorization in sets had been minimal.
 They continued to innovate, such as releasing short printed parallel subsets within their 1969 and 1970 sets that included error cards, action photos, and cards featuring players from outside the U.S. leagues.
 Fleer’s sets steadily increased in size through the 1960s as well, topping out at 300 cards by 1969.

-Read also: WHEN DID BASEBALL CARDS BEGIN
+Read also: WHEN WERE BASEBALL CARDS MOST POPULAR

 In 1972, another competitor arose when Topps lost its exclusive licence on the players’ likenesses due to an antitrust lawsuit, opening the door for more companies.
 Both Donruss and TCMA joined the market over the following years with their own card issues.
 This increased competition caused Fleer’s sets to decrease in size, with just 132 cards released in 1974 and 100 cards in 1976 as they struggled against Topps and the new rivals.